spencer-thompson/ai-tutor/doc/meeting_logs/week_10_log.typ

 - We managed to fix some issues with initializing a fresh instance of the database for development.
   This was something that was a pain point for a long time.

+- We got the local development environment working!

 - Additionally, a lot of bugs regarding the development environment and docker containers have been fixed.

 == | What obstacles are you encountering?

-- Getting the local development environment is still not working for Landon which is quite frustrating.
+- Designing the infrastructure, has been somewhat difficult.

 == | What do you plan to accomplish by the next team meeting?